-Garfield, a chubby and sarcastic tabby cat fantasizes about having the most amazing birthday in the history of birthdays.
-He deserves it for being the best cat ever!
-But, it seems that all his friends – Arlene, Odie, Jon and even his nemesis, Nermal, seem to have forgotten.
-Feeling rejected, Garfield ventures out to find adventure, but quickly learns that “home is where the heart… and the food is.”
+Garfield, a chubby and sarcastic tabby cat, fantasizes about having the most amazing birthday in the history of birthdays... he deserves it for being the best cat ever!
+Unfortunately, all of his friends - Arlene, Odie, Jon, and even his nemesis, Nermal - seem to have forgotten.
+Feeling rejected, Garfield ventures out to find excitement, but he soon realizes that home is where the heart (and the food) is.

 Suggested Audience Age: Ages 4 and Up

 Cast Size: No Chorus • Small (1-10).
 Vocal Demands: Moderate.
 Dance Requirements: Minimal.
 Good For: Amateur/Community • Professional Theatre.

 When Jim Davis first created Garfield he never imagined how iconic the sarcastic overweight, orange tabby cat would become.
 Davis, the Indiana farm boy began making comics as a child and named his most famous character, Garfield, after his grandfather—a gruff man with a soft heart.

 Since those early comics in the late 1970s, Garfield has grown to be an international brand, with movies, TV shows, books, and merchandise galore.
 In 1981, Davis founded Paws, Inc. a company that employs licensing experts, artists and writers who work to manage Garfield’s global brand.

 But it’s the creation of Garfield musical that Davis can now cross off his bucket list.

 “Garfield: The Musical with Cattitude” opened Feb.
 3 and runs through Feb.
 18 at Walnut Street Theater.
 The musical tells the story of Garfield, the overweight, sarcastic kitty who loves lasagna, excited about his upcoming birthday party.
 But when all his friends seem to have forgotten, Garfield runs away, only to learn an invaluable lesson in the end.